r-fukutoku/CS_Data_Visualization/index.md

 ## Conclusion
-From this analysis with three different types of visualizations, I found that overall, the relationships between the movies' population, vote average, and vote count shared very similar trends over 140 years.
-Although the number of movies published were very different in 1881 and 2020, it was surprising that the trends appeared in all two-decade spans.
+From this analysis with three different types of visualization, I found that overall the relationships between the movies' population, vote average, and vote count shared very similar trends over 140 years.
+Although the number of movies published were very different from 1881 to 2020, it was surprising that the trends appeared in all two-decade spans to some extent.
 I conclude that there were correlations between vote count and vote average, vote count and popularity, and vote average and popularity.

 ## Reference